anonyxhappie/flickr/README.md

 # flickr-clone
-Flickr lIke basic api implementation in django
+Flickr like basic api implementation in django